layervault/layervault_ruby_client/README.md

 # LayerVault Ruby API Client

 This is the Ruby client library that wraps the [LayerVault API](https://github.com/layervault/api).
+It assumes you have used another oAuth 2 library to obtain and manage a valid access token.

 ## Supported oAuth flows